midnight-mary/carpentries-collab-2023-11-16/episodes/episode 1_intro.md

 - What is corpus linguistics?
 - What can I do using corpus lingustic analysis tools?
-- How does this method differ from 'close reading' methods in musicology?
+- How does this method differ from 'analogue' 'close reading' methods in musicology?

 ::::::::::::::::::::::::::::::::::::::::::::::::